 A side benefit of using Ayurvedic herbs is that they create extra energy, boost the immune system, and stimulate the mind.

-And as modern science proves that smoked marijuana used in moderate amounts actually improves lung function, and is certainly less harmful than smoking cigarettes, we’re reminded that marijuana’s opponents don’t have facts on their side.
+And as modern science proves that marijuana inhalation in moderate amounts actually improves lung function, and is certainly less harmful than smoking cigarettes, we’re reminded that cannabis is a healer.

-You help yourself by not holding your hits too long, using bubblehash, budder and vaporizers, avoiding cigarettes, and respecting your lungs enough not to damage them.
+You help yourself by not holding your hits too long, using bubblehash, dabs, or vaporizers, avoiding cigarettes, and respecting your lungs enough not to damage them.